 Do you have children or pets?
 Consider this when deciding which material to choose.
 Both are likely to subject the material to some wear and tear.
 Velvet looks gorgeous and, conveniently, is unattractive to cats, which find it a poor material for scratching.
 If velvet is out of your price range, choose a tight fabric.

 Be careful if you choose faux leather, too.
-Although cleaning faux leather is a quick wipe question with a damp cloth, cats and dogs will have no problems tearing it with their paws.
+Although cleaning faux leather is a quick wipe question with a damp cloth, cats and dogs have no problems tearing it with their paws.
 We discuss maintaining your upholstered bed further below.

 Types of fabric